Glycolysis: Pyruvate kinase

 The final step of glycolysis is catalysed by pyruvate kinase to form pyruvate and another ATP.
-It is regulated by a range of different transcriptional, covalent and non-covalent regulation mechanisms, which can vary widely in different tissues.
+It is regulated by a range of transcriptional, covalent and non-covalent regulation mechanisms, which can vary widely.
 For example, in the liver, pyruvate kinase is regulated based on glucose availability.
 During fasting (no glucose available), glucagon activates protein kinase A which phosphorylates pyruvate kinase to inhibit it.
 An increase in blood sugar leads to secretion of insulin, which activates protein phosphatase 1, leading to dephosphorylation and re-activation of pyruvate kinase.
 These controls prevent pyruvate kinase from being active at the same time as the enzymes that catalyze the reverse reaction (pyruvate carboxylase and phosphoenolpyruvate carboxykinase), preventing a futile cycle.
 Conversely, the isoform of pyruvate kinasein found in muscle is not affected by protein kinase A (which is activated by adrenaline in that tissue), so that glycolysis remains active in muscles even during fasting.